hermippus/java-stream-api-example/README.md

 To set up continuous integration with Jenkins, use the `Jenkinsfile` located in the root of the project.
 Jenkins will automatically detect and use this file when you configure your Jenkins job with the "Pipeline from SCM" option.
-This will trigger the pipeline to build the project and create the `stream-api-study` native image
+This will trigger the pipeline to build the project and create the `stream-api` native image

 ### GitHub Actions

 To set up continuous integration with GitHub Actions, use the `.github/workflows/gradle.yml` file located in the root of the repository.
-This file defines the steps required to build the project and create the `stream-api-study` native image
+This file defines the steps required to build the project and create the `stream-api` native image

 GitHub Actions will automatically detect and use this workflow when you push code to the repository.
-It will trigger the defined steps, including setting up the environment, installing dependencies, and running the Gradle build tasks to create the `stream-api-study` native image
+It will trigger the defined steps, including setting up the environment, installing dependencies, and running the Gradle build tasks to create the `stream-api` native image

 ### Manual